A corruption trial revealed a #MeToo ethics entanglement for a top Biden adviser

 The concerns about conflict of interest involving SKDK, Time's Up and Madigan in many ways echo a series of revelations that followed the sexual harassment scandal that forced former New York Governor Andrew Cuomo out of office.

-One wing of Time's Up subsequently went through what the organization called a "major reset," before eventually ceasing operations earlier this year.
+Time's Up Now subsequently went through what the organization called a "major reset," before eventually ceasing operations earlier this year.

 The National Women's Law Center still administers the Time's Up Legal Defense Fund, but it severed its relationship with SKDK, in part because of conflict of interest concerns stemming from the Cuomo revelations.